OSVTAC/project-recommendations/index.md

 Department of Elections give priority to voting systems that “provide the maximum level of security and transparency possible consistent with the principles of public disclosure.”
 However, like today, no certified open source voting systems were available at that time.

-In December 2007, the Department signed a contract for a new voting system that was proprietary.
-The Department still uses this system today.
-The contract for this system ends at the end of 2018.
+In December 2007 the City, through the Department of Elections, entered into contract with Sequoia Voting Systems, Inc. for a new, proprietary voting system.
+In June 2010, [Dominion Voting Systems, Inc.](http://www.dominionvoting.com/) acquired Sequoia and assumed Sequoia's contract.
+The Department and City extended the contract with Dominion more than once.
+The current contract is scheduled to end at the end of 2018.
+The total cost of the extended contract over the eleven years (including hardware and hardware maintenance, software license fees, and election services) was approximately $22 million, with $9.6 million of that up front.
+This averages to around $2 million per year (see here [link to PDF spreadsheet] for a yearly breakdown).

 In November 2008, the [Board of Supervisors][board-of-supervisors] passed an [ordinance][bos-ordinance-vstf] creating a [Voting Systems Task Force][vstf]